sin390/AirfoilDataFileReader/README.md

-# AirfoilDataFileReader
+# AirfoilReader

-A tool to read the airfoil data file and return the results as a dict objective containing the lists of point coordinates.
+A python module to read an airfoil datafile and return the result as a dict objective containing two lists where the upper and lower surface point coordinates are parsed.